-Described by E&T Magazine as a "true IT Innovator", Erol won IET's 2010 Oliver Lodge Medal.
-The ACM SIGMETRICS 2008 Life-Time Achievement Award stated that Erol is "the single individual who, over a span of 30 years, has made the greatest overall contribution to the field of Computer System and Network Performance Evaluation".
-Other science awards include:
+Described by E&T Magazine as a "true IT Innovator", Erol won IET's 2010 Oliver Lodge Medal in the UK.
+The ACM SIGMETRICS 2008 Life-Time Achievement Award stated that Erol he is "the single individual who, over a span of 30 years, has made the greatest overall contribution to the field of Computer System and Network Performance Evaluation".
+Other science awards and engineering include:

 - 2013 "In Memoriam Dennis Gabor Award" of the Hungarian Academy of Science for outstanding science with significant innovation content, from the Hungarian Academy of Sciences (Gabor was the 1971 Nobel Laureate in Physics).